coopyey/ttrpg-campaign-site/content/Seal of Infinity/Player Characters/Bosch.md

 **Class**: Barbarian

-**Subclass**: Titan
+**Subclass**: Giant Instinct

 Has a pet frog named Bean.
 He is 3’0” tall.
 # Other Notes
 Will sneak away form very boring conversations.
+Has the interesting ability to make a weapon out of anything around him, and has sticky enough fingers that he happens to have the things we need when we need them, by chance.